CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'presentations', '.pptx files', 'creating new presentations', 'editing content', 'layouts', 'comments', 'speaker notes'.
-These cover common user language well.
+Includes strong natural trigger terms users would say: 'presentations', '.pptx files', 'creating new presentations', 'editing content', 'layouts', 'comments', 'speaker notes'.
+Covers common variations of how users would describe presentation tasks.

 3 / 3